 Final words on how multimeter measures voltage

-My conclusion on how multimeter measures voltage goes like, it is easy and fun when voltage levels are low.
+My conclusion on how multimeter measures voltage goes like, it is easy and fun to measure voltages when the levels are low.
 Such as measuring voltages of, Arduino pins, small resistive circuits, or other small portable electronic equipment, or AA batteries.
 But give great attention when you are measuring high voltages such as AC mains.
 A silly mistake could harm you.

 It is a good practice to always buy a multimeter with at-least CAT III or IV protection when you are measuring AC voltages.